 Over 100 J/TH: $23.74 (+0.8%)

 Profitability of Popular SHA-256 ASIC

-The per-day reward potential for popular rigs fell substantially this week:
+The per-day reward potential for popular rigs fell slightly over the week:

 New From the Hashrate Index Blog

 Bitcoin Miner Prices Are Close to Yearly Highs

 Septmeber and Uptober gave a boost to plenty of mining metrics, and ASIC prices were elevated thanks to the positive price action, as well.
 Our latest looks at changes in rig prices and gives a breakdown of the average monthly price from their peak in March through October.